franciskershaw/slice-of-pie/testing.md

 * I was receiving 500 errors from stripe for a while which was hard to solve as there was no helpful debugging log to point me in the right direction.
 With no errors showing in my workspace, and status codes showing no issues, I eventually found that a small typo in my functions was to blame. **Once fixed, I had webhooks up and running.**

 * Eventually I got a 404 error for reaching the webhook endpoint, which seemingly arrived out of nowhere having previously worked fine.
-I realised after a long time that my being in a different country for a period of during development had subtly changed the url of my GitPod workspace, which meant that it was different to the endpoint that was present in Stripe. **Once this was spotted, it was an easy fix to get the right endpoint working.**
+I realised after a long time that my being in a different country for a period of time during development had subtly changed the url of my GitPod workspace, which meant that it was different to the endpoint that was present in Stripe. **Once this was spotted, it was an easy fix to get the right endpoint working.**

 *Navbar profile dropdown button error*

 * I made the mistake of accidentally initially implementing Bootstrap 5, which had only just been released at the start of development.
 As I am far more familiar with Bootstrap 4, I decided about half way through development to revert back to Bootstrap 4 - but did not envisage the scale of the syntax issues it would cause for the elements I had already written into the code.
-One of the more significant issues was that my profile icon dropdown was no longer working. **I eventually spotted an overflow:hidden property (which had not caused any issues previously) needed to be overidden to get the dropdown working properly.**
+One of the more significant issues was that my profile icon dropdown was no longer working. **I eventually spotted an overflow:hidden property (which had not caused any issues previously) needed to be overridden to get the dropdown working properly.**

 *Save for later button on product detail page adding to basket instead of wishlist*

 On the product detail page, there is an option to add the viewed product into the user's wishlist.
 However, for a while the button would add the product into the user's basket instead - despite being part of its own separate form.
 I realised that I had in fact placed the form as a child element of the main form, which meant the parent form took precedence with regard to the submit button.
-My initial fix to this problem was to have the closing ` </form> ` tag close off before the outer ` </div> ` tag, so that the form for the whislist lived outside of the basket form.
-However, the HTML validation I did flagged this as a major error so **I decided to rethink the structure of my eleements entirely.**
+My initial fix to this problem was to have the closing ` </form> ` tag close off before the outer ` </div> ` tag, so that the form for the wishlist lived outside of the basket form.
+However, the HTML validation I did flagged this as a major error so **I decided to rethink the structure of my elements entirely.**

 *Product builder resizing issues*

-* Ater completing the product builder page, it was noted during user testing that any resizing of the browser window broke the choice selection sections.
+* After completing the product builder page, it was noted during user testing that any resizing of the browser window broke the choice selection sections.
 This was because a specific calculation was being made for the spacing between the options.
 While this is not a site breaking issue, it bothered me that resizing the window would break the page in this way, **so I added some JavaScript which resets the sizing of the builder.**

 *Delivery cost being multiplied instead of taking a percentage of*

-* This was a strange bug, but one with a very simple solution it turns out.
-I couldn't work out why, but my delivery totals were not calculating properly at all.
+* This was a strange bug, but one with a very simple solution in the end.
+I couldn't work out why initially, but my delivery charge was not being calculated correctly at all.
 Instead of adding a small percentage for delivery, the cost was far larger than it was supposed to be.
 I eventually realised that I was missing a pretty crucial ` /100 ` in the logic, which was multiplying the total instead of deducting. **Adding the missing piece of logic solved the bug.**

 #### Outstanding bugs